 and bacteria that cause middle

 ear infections (otitis media), so the two often happen together.

 Pain comes on suddenly and lasts anywhere from 24 to 48 hours.
 Other symptoms may

 include drainage from the infected ear,

-Bullous myringitis typically is treated with antibiotics and pain killers
+Bullous myringitis is usually treated with antibiotics and pain killers.
+Sometimes

-Bullous myringitis is painful, but it can be successfully treated with no lasting
+Bullous myringitis is painful, but in most cases can be successfully treated with

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical